 I’ve seen the effects of my research while watching anamorphic adapters on eBay.
 Prices have been consistently going up since 2014 and good adapters are increasingly harder to find.
 This made me sad because the whole point of the Anamorphic on a Budget project was to achieve the anamorphic look without breaking the bank.
 Then adapters became expensive and the look was locked away from those without as many resources.
+That left me wondering if there was another way to craft the anamorphic look.

 Can you tell anamorfake shots apart from real anamorphic ones?